← Research

 }

-# Step 1: Identify slow queries
+# 1. Identify slow queries

 cursor.execute("EXPLAIN QUERY PLAN " + query)